TechWithHer/DevOps_Complete_Course/README.md

 Hey Everyone, Glad you stopped by.
 The reason I created this repo is to structure all what I studied while pursuing DevOps.
 My notes will help you study all what is required.
 Also there are some other repos which are going to give you handsOn.

+# Important Links

+1. Connect with me on LinkedIn for updates
+2. Subscribe to the Youtube Channel for HandsOn Project
+3. Notion Link for Theory
+4. My Personal Website  - To Know more about me.
+5. My Social Media Platforms: Instagram, Threads, Tiktok
+6. Email Me

+# Projects You Can Try

+1. Project 1 <Coming Soon>
+2. Project 2 <Coming Soon>
+3. Project 3 <Coming Soon>

 # 🚀 My 100-Days DevOps Journey

 I’ve set myself on a **100-days journey** to master and share DevOps in a structured, hands-on way.